A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Data selection

-This whole sky local sample containing stars up to 100 pc is then divided into {\bt 40 sub-fields: 6 bins in latitude with steps of 30\deg, 8 bins in longitudes with steps of 45\deg (for |b|<60\deg) or 4 bins in longitudes at the poles for a better statistics, in order to be able to measure tangential velocity distributions in different directions. }
+This whole sky local sample containing stars up to 100 pc is then divided into 40 subfields: six bins in latitude with steps of 30\deg\ and eight bins in longitude with steps of 45\deg (for |b|<60\deg) ---or four bins in longitude at the poles for a better statistics--- in order to be able to measure tangential velocity distributions in different directions.